hieunguyenzzz/doc.hieunguyen.dev/src/css/flex.md

 The `flex-flow` property is a shorthand property for setting both the `flex-direction` and `flex-wrap` properties.

+For example, you can use `flex-flow: row wrap` to set rows and wrap them.

 ##### `justify-content`

 The `justify-content` property is used to align the flex items: